 Content: Oregon Writing Project courses focus on the teaching of writing.
-Writing is essential to success--in school and the workplace.
+Writing is essential to successin school and the workplace.
 Yet writing is a skill that cannot be learned on the spot; it is complex and challenging.
 Our courses are taught with varying emphases based on grade level, content area, or specific genres.
 All of our courses help teach students to write in all subjects with clarity and style, seek deeper and more critical understanding of writing and the world, wake up their own voice and authority, take command of their own learning, manage portfolios and other exhibition forms.

 Content: This practical, hands-on class is designed specifically for K-2 teachers.
 A key assumption of this course is that the best way to learn about writing is to write in a variety of modes and for a variety of purposes, and to reflect on the complex processes involved in that act.
 Participants can expect to write regularly.
-Low-stakes experiments in different genres, informal reading responses, and portfolio reflections will be part of the mix.
+Lowstakes experiments in different genres, informal reading responses, and portfolio reflections will be part of the mix.
 Class members will learn how to find a rich variety of texts that provide their students with a clear vision of writing, they will discover how to strategically select texts to support whole-class learning as well as individual choice, and they will learn how to embed writing into their year-long curriculum.
 Participants will share ideas and draw on the experiences of their colleagues while taking away lessons and strategies directly applicable to the K-2 classroom.

-Prerequisites: Consent of Oregon Writing Project program coordinator.
+Restrictions: Consent of Oregon Writing Project program coordinator.

 Content: In this practical, hands-on course, teachers will follow a question that has arisen out of their classroom practice about writing: a problem, an issue, a nagging concern.
 Teachers will also explore the work of other teacher researchers in the National Writing Project Network.
 This inquiry-centered approach will allow teachers to conduct research in their own classrooms as they develop their questions, plan their methodology, gather data and analyze their students' writing.
+Prerequisites: ED 592/ED 692, ED 594/ED 694.
+Restrictions: Consent of instructor.
+Credits: 2 semester hours.

 Content: The four-week Invitational Summer Institute provides a supportive, dialogic environment in which to explore possibilities as writers, teachers and leaders.
 The theory and practice of writing are examined through individual demonstrations, reading and discussion of current research, and writing and sharing in writing response groups.
 Twenty-five K-12 participants develop their leadership potential for a variety of roles, including local school/district reform efforts that support the education and success of all of Oregon's diverse student population.
 Social justice and social action undergird the experience in an attempt to embrace democratic ideals.
+Prerequisites: None.

-Prerequisites: Participants must submit an application and have an interview to be accepted into this program.
-Corequisites: None.
+Restrictions: Participants must submit an application and have an interview to be accepted into this program.
+Credits: 7 semester hours.